- Selection guide

 Dadonaite, B., Barilaite, E., Fodor, E., Laederach, A. & Bauer, D. L. The structure of the influenza A virus genome. bioRxiv 236620 (2017). doi:10.1101/236620

-The researchers utilized the SMARTer smRNA-Seq Kit for Illumina to investigate RNA-RNA interactions inside influenza virions.
+In this study, the researchers utilized the SMARTer smRNA-Seq Kit for Illumina to investigate RNA-RNA interactions inside influenza virions.
 This study provides details on how influenza virus controls its packaging and growth, as well as the mechanism of potential reassortment of genomes among different strains.
 The article discusses how this data can be used to predict the emergence of new pandemic influenza strains.
+Read now »

 Hornstein, N. et al. Ligation-free ribosome profiling of cell type-specific translation in the brain.
 Genome Biol.
 17, 149 (2016).